 Dog Aggression & Aggressive Dogs

-Dayton Dog Trainer specializes in Aggressive Dogs and dogs with past bite history, food aggression, dog aggression … or for those who just have that fear of their dog biting.
+Dayton Dog Trainer specializes in aggressive dogs, aggressive dog rehabilitation and dogs with past bite history, food aggression, dog aggression … or for those who just have that fear of their dog biting.

 DO NOT Get rid of your dog … Simply give us a call and we will evaluate your situation, then provide you with a real plan, so we can fix this issue(s).
 With this type of rehabilitation, you will be required to give it all you’ve got.
 We will show you why the issue is present, what it took to get your dog to that point and provide real aggression rehabilitation.